Jeff Wilson

 rstarr7@gatech.edu

-Richard Starr is a research scientist responsible for the IPaT Secure Data Enclave (IPaT SDE) (formerly the Protected Health Data infrastructure at IPaT).
+Richard Starr is a senior research scientist responsible for the IPaT Secure Data Enclave (IPaT SDE) (formerly the Protected Health Data infrastructure at IPaT).
 He develops and manages a common infrastructure to work with healthcare data.
 This secure environment can be employed across campus to house research data to maintain compliance with HIPAA, IRB, and partnership agreements.

 Additional Research